-- HTML Version 4.0
+- HTMI Version 4.0

 - HTTP Version 1.1

-- JavaScript[TM] Version 1.5
+- JavaScriptTM Version 1.5

-Besides, ensure the operation of the main program file supports to access to the switch, and the computer is connecting to the network of a switch.
+Ensure the operation of the main program file supports to access to the switch, and the computer is connecting to the network of a switch.
+Please private, or incognito modes when accessing the switch.

 First time access to switch, you don't need additional configuration but access to switch directly by WEB if this the first time to use.
-Revise the IP address of your computer ethernet adapter to"192.168.0. xxx" there the last three digits are different from the Vi30130.
+Revise the IP address of your computer ethernet adapter to"192.168.0. xxx" there the last three digits are different from the Vi30132.
 The subnet mask is "255.255.255.0".